Coastline and culture rolled into one.

 If you’re wondering where to book your flight to Corfu from, look no further than Birmingham Airport.
 With its central location, great shops, bars and restaurants, spending time at the airport will be an enjoyable way to start your holiday.

 There are also lots of other facilities available.
 Feeling peckish before your flight?
 We have a fantastic selection of cafés, bars and restaurants for you to choose from.
-Frankie & Benny’s and Giraffe both do great kids’ menus if you’re travelling with children.
-Wetherspoon and All Bar One have a varied menu including some great drink deals.
-Head to Pret a Manger or M&S Food to Go if you want to grab something to take onboard with you.
+Giraffe do great kids’ menus if you’re travelling with children.
+Wetherspoon has a varied menu including some great drink deals.
+Head to Pret a Manger if you want to grab something to take onboard with you.

 Once you’ve eaten, it’s time to hit the shops!
-With great deals at World Duty Free, as well as fashion stores like Kurt Geiger, and Boots for essentials, we’ve got everything you could need before you fly.
+With great deals at World Duty Free and Boots for essentials, we’ve got everything you could need before you fly.
 All organised?
 Grab a magazine and a bag of sweets for the plane from WHSmith and relax in one of our spacious seating areas.

 For more information on the other services available, see our guide to terminal facilities.
 If you’re travelling with young children, read our tips for the family traveller to make your experience as seamless and enjoyable as can be.